Serg1ou/java-move-strategies/README.md

 - Object-Oriented Design

 ## Notes
-This project was developed as part of a university assignment.
+Originally developed as a university project (2023).
+Refactored and published to GitHub in 2026.